castorini/daam/README.md

 In [our paper](https://arxiv.org/abs/2210.04885), we propose diffusion attentive attribution maps (DAAM), a cross attention-based approach for interpreting Stable Diffusion.
 Check out our demo: https://huggingface.co/spaces/tetrisd/Diffusion-Attentive-Attribution-Maps.
 Our [documentation](https://castorini.github.io/daam/) is hosted by GitHub pages.
-See [1littlecoder's video](https://www.youtube.com/watch?v=J2WtkA1Xfew) for a code demonstration and Colab notebook of DAAM.
+See [1littlecoder's video](https://www.youtube.com/watch?v=J2WtkA1Xfew) for a code demonstration and Colab notebook of DAAM (older version).

 ## Getting Started
 First, install [PyTorch](https://pytorch.org) for your platform.